Getting Started Deploying Ruby on Rails Apps

 Make sure you are in the

 cf-sample-app-rails directory.
-Run the following terminal command to deploy the app:
+Run the following command to deploy the app:

 The example below shows the terminal output when deploying the